mentoc3000/synth-lessons/analog/lesson-02-oscillator-1-2-setup.md

 - **What to listen for**: The clean, simple lead sounds in the intro
 - **Character**: Pure, focused, with a single waveform character
-- **Why it works**: Single oscillator sounds are clean and don't compete with other elements
+- **Why it works**: The lead sounds have characteristics similar to single oscillator sounds - clean and focused

 **Song**: "One More Time" by Daft Punk

-- **What to listen for**: The simple bass sounds that underpin the track
+- **What to listen for**: The clean bass sounds that underpin the track
 - **Character**: Deep, focused, with a single waveform character
-- **Why it works**: Single oscillator bass provides clean low-end foundation
+- **Why it works**: The bass has characteristics similar to single oscillator sounds - clean and fundamental

 ### Two Oscillator Sounds